sethscahill18/TrafficMan1/README_WebApp.md

 ## Developing

 Download the code associated with Web App, this consists of two javascript and one HTML script.
+Please refer to the scripts WebApp_functionality.js, WebApp_mat_setup.js and WebApp_UI.html in the repository.
 Open in the code editor which supports Javascript and HTML.
 To view the User Interface of the Web App simply run the html script.